SankarSrinivasan1/SriSEO.js/README.md

 The "SriSEO.js" library is compatible with modern web browsers, including **Chrome, Firefox, Safari, and Edge**.
 It is built with performance in mind, utilizing efficient JavaScript code execution and minimal resource consumption.

-## Conclusion
+## Contact us

-The "SriSEO.js" library provides a set of functions and utilities to assist website owners in implementing various SEO features.
-By utilizing this library, website owners can easily manage meta tags, generate URL slugs, incorporate structured data markup, generate XML sitemaps, set Open Graph and Twitter Card tags, perform SEO analysis, and check compatibility and performance.
+By utilizing this library, website owners can easily manage **meta tags, generate URL slugs, incorporate structured data markup, generate XML sitemaps, set Open Graph and Twitter Card tags, perform SEO analysis, and check compatibility and performance.**

 Please note that the provided examples and usage instructions are intended as a guide, and you may need to adapt them to fit your specific project requirements and website architecture.